Odimac84/Portfolio-1/README.md

 - ## Map ##

-Here is one of the exeptions i made in having a brown box with white text and looking at it side by side with the map its easy to understand why. the brown box next to a bright map would be looking missplaced, there would not be a visual link between the two.
+Here is one of the exeptions i made in having a brown box with white text and looking at it side by side with the map its easy to understand why.
+The brown box next to a bright map would be looking missplaced, there would not be a visual link between the two.
+So i went for a white box with a brown border to still enclose the box but to keep them connected.

 ![picture of Map and address](assets/images/adress.jpg)

 - ## Footer ##

 The looks of this is telling most of the story.
-Four links to four diffrent social medias. these will open up in new tabs and are also equipped with aria-labels.
+Four links to four diffrent social medias.
+These will open up in new tabs and are also equipped with aria-labels.

 ![picture of footer](assets/images/social.jpg)